jamesec/jamesec.github.io/o/changing_emotion.md

 So these are different kinds of anger.
 But one of them, the empowered anger, is very important.
 Yes, so anger often sounds like it's bad and it's aggressive, but actually assertive anger is not.

-You can even call it "I-anger", "I-resent" that you haven't been there for me for the last 10 days.
+You can even call it “I-anger”, “I-resent” that you haven't been there for me for the last 10 days.
 I resent that you haven't paid attention to me or something along that line.

 **Lou Cooper**
 So **standing up for yourself**.